xaxix/mk312-bt/README.md

    value for 8 MHz R/C position is copied to &H3FFF of bin location or use external 8 MHz crystal with appropriate fuse bits set (FFS use the external crystal)

+## 3D Printable Case

+STL files for a 3D printable case for the MK312 are available in the case/ directory.
+For hardware, this case requires:

+- 4 M2.5x20 screws
+- up to 3 M2.5x5 screws
+- some dampening for the battery (double sided foam tape may work)